 Or find the following line in the file /app/security/etc/sec-offloader/modsecurity.load in HAProxy ALOHA :

 Then add the following rule directly after:

-This rule can be found at ModSecurity Core Rule Set project page.
+This rule can be found on the ModSecurity Core Rule Set project page.
 If this is the first time you are enabling the ModSecurity WAF, we recommend running it in detection-only mode at first to log malicious requests but not immediately block them.

 With HAProxy Enterprise, you can also block the attack by enabling the Advanced WAF: